New Perspective on Paul: Criticism

-The "new" perspective has been an extremely controversial subject and has drawn strong arguments and recriminations from both sides of the debate.
+The "New Perspective on Paul" has been a controversial subject and has drawn strong arguments and recriminations from both sides of the debate.

-In 2003 Steve Chalke, after being influenced by new-perspective writers, published a book targeted at a popular audience which made comments that were interpreted as being highly critical of the penal substitution theory of the atonement.
-This caused an extensive and ongoing controversy among Evangelicals in Britain, with a strong backlash from laypeople and advocates of the historic Protestant traditions.
-Chalke's views drew much support as well as criticism, with numerous articles, blogs and books being written on both sides of the debate.
+In 2003 Steve Chalke, after being influenced by "New Perspective" scholars, published a book targeted at a popular audience which made comments that were interpreted as being highly critical of the penal substitution theory of the atonement.
+This caused an extensive and ongoing controversy among conservative Evangelicals in the United Kingdom, with a strong backlash from laypeople and advocates of the historic Protestant traditions.

 The continuing controversy led to the Evangelical Alliance organising a symposium in July 2005 to discuss the issue.
-A record of this symposium includes a chapter by Chalke and his views are also contained in "the atonement debate."
-A group of three conservative evangelical theologians responded to Chalke with their book, Pierced for our Transgressions (Crossway Publishing, 2007), which strongly criticised Chalke's position as inconsistent with some evangelical confessions of faith.
+A record of this symposium includes a chapter by Chalke and his views are also contained in "the atonement debate".
+A group of three conservative Evangelical theologians responded to Chalke with their book, Pierced for our Transgressions (Crossway Publishing, 2007), which strongly criticised Chalke's position as inconsistent with some evangelical confessions of faith.
 However, N. T. Wright endorsed Chalke and spoke out against the latter book, commenting, for instance, that 'despite the ringing endorsements of famous men, it [Pierced For Our Transgressions] is deeply, profoundly, and disturbingly unbiblical.'

-Both sides of the debate have attempted to claim the higher, and more accurate, view of scripture.
-New-perspective advocates claim that supporters of the historic Protestant views are too committed to historic Protestant tradition, and therefore fail to take a "natural" reading of the Bible; while those of the Protestant perspectives claim that new-perspective advocates are too intrigued by certain interpretations of context and history, which then lead to a biased hermeneutical approach to the text.